jmedel1/CS330-Final-Project/README.md

 ## How do I approach designing software?

 When I design software, I start by thinking about the final result I want to create.
-For this project, I pictured the full 3D scene first and then broke it down into smaller objects.
-Instead of building everything at once, I focused on creating one object at a time using simple shapes.
-I think about layout, balance, and how the user will interact with what I create.
+For this project, I focused on building a full 3D scene that felt realistic and intentional.
+Instead of building everything at once, I broke it down into smaller objects and worked on one piece at a time.
+I think about layout, balance, and how the user will move through and experience what I create.

 ## What new design skills has this project helped me craft?

 This project helped me improve my spatial thinking and planning.
 I learned how to build more complex objects by combining simple primitive meshes like boxes and cylinders.
 I also learned how important textures, materials, and lighting are in making a scene feel realistic.
+Small changes to lighting or scale can completely change how an object looks.

 ## What design process did you follow?

-For this project, I followed a step-by-step process:
-- Sketched the idea of my scene
-- Broke objects into simple shapes
-- Built the structure first
-- Added textures and materials
-- Adjusted lighting
-- Tested camera movement
-- Refined details

-I worked in layers instead of trying to perfect everything at once.
+For this project, I started by finding an image online of a vanity setup that I liked.
+I used that image as a reference and then broke it down into simple shapes I could recreate using primitive meshes.
+I built the main structure first (desk, mirror, bench), then added smaller objects like the nail polish and plant.

+After the layout was complete, I added textures and materials.
+Then I adjusted lighting and camera movement.
+I refined the scene by testing and making small changes until everything looked balanced.

 ## How could this design approach be applied in future work?

 Breaking problems into smaller pieces is something I can apply to any future project.
-Whether I am building software, working with data, or creating visual tools, starting simple and refining over time makes the work more manageable.
+Whether I am building software, working with data, or creating visual tools, starting simple and refining over time makes the work more manageable and less overwhelming.

 ---